Influential designers, Gianandrea Barreca and Yen Ha, to be Honored at Ceremony

 Ha is a founding principal of the New York City-based architecture firm, Front Studio Architects, which emphasizes cross-disciplinary collaborations to create flexible spaces with the capacity to evolve and adapt.
 Each project addresses the environmental welfare of a community and its inhabitants through buildings that remain functionally viable and emotionally relevant over time, and the firm makes use of economical materials and inventive thinking.
 Her inspirational work has been profiled in the New York Daily News, Real Estate Weekly, the Mann Report, along with Interior Design, Icon Magazine, Wallpaper and the New York Times, among others.
 She has also served as an expert panelist in the United States and Europe.

 The Global Design and Innovation Award is presented to an individual who embraces the importance of global design and innovation.
 NewSchool recognizes the importance of global design and values and embraces innovation.
 It is because of this approach and emphasis on these values that the Domus Academy of Design at NewSchool was created.
-Domus Academy in Milan, Italy has been recognized several times by Businessweek magazine as one of the best design schools in the world.
+Domus Academy in Milan, Italy has been recognized several times by Businessweek magazine as one of the best design schools in the world with best design of mural wallpaper.
 This collaboration has provided NewSchool students with the opportunity to participate in a truly global classroom environment, interacting with today’s most influential design leaders.

 Barreca, this year’s honoree, is a globally renowned architect from Genoa, Italy, whose work has transformed the way society envisions green-scapes.
 In addition to serving as a founding partner of Boeri Studio, Barreca has developed several projects in Italy and abroad, receiving numerous awards for his work.
 He is also one of the founding members of Gruppo A12, with whom he organizes and conducts seminars, research projects, exhibitions and installations on contemporary urban conditions.
 With Gruppo A12 Barreca has realized and exhibited works in numerous exhibitions and biennials around the world, including Venice, New York, Japan, Shanghai, Istanbul, the Netherlands, London, South Korea and Milan.